max-scopp/hass_proportional_light/README.md

 Set to `0` to disable timeout-based resets.
 This is useful when combined with "Reset when turned on with specific brightness" to allow proportions to persist across short off periods but reset after extended downtime.

+### Default Proportions (Optional)

+Set fallback brightness proportions that apply when custom proportions have timed out.
+These serve as a baseline when you've turned lights off for an extended period:

+- **Example**: Light A at 100%, Light B at 50% means Light A is always twice as bright as Light B
+- **Use case**: Ensure consistent lighting when automation like Ambient Light resets proportions after timeout
+- **Behavior**: Leave all at default to use dynamic proportions exclusively (learns from manual adjustments)

-**Example Workflow with Ambient Light**:
+**Workflow with Ambient Light + Default Proportions**:
-- Mode: "Reset when turned on with specific brightness"
+1. Set Reset mode to "Reset when turned on with specific brightness"
-- Timeout: 28800 (8 hours)
+2. Configure Default Proportions (e.g., 80%, 60%, 40% for three lights)
-- Result: When Ambient Light automation turns the lights on at a specific brightness, proportions reset.
-When you manually toggle them, proportions are preserved.
+3. When Ambient Light turns on lights at specific brightness → proportions reset then apply default fallback values
+4. When you manually toggle lights → proportions evolve naturally

+### Hue Offsets

+Add per-light color adjustments (-180° to +180°) to fine-tune the group's average color.

 ## How It Works